DNSheng/tran/README.md

 - Navigation around folders in the remote host
 	- This is hard and will come late (if at all)
 - Clean up garbage code (unlikely, I may be the only one who will ever see and use this)
+- Replace loops and usage of the "cut" command with sed

 # Versions

+## 0.14b

+- Attempting to create md5sum for transferred files
+	- Files with spaces in the name do not work
+		- "No such file or directory"
+- Formatted date columns

 ## 0.13.1

-- Fixed critical problem with downloading (would retrieve wrong files)
+- Fixed critical bug with downloading (would retrieve wrong files)
 	- Caused due to altering temp file with name of remote directory

 ## 0.13